jason89521/react-typist-component/README.md

 **Default**: `(str: string) => str.split('')`

-`Typist` will use this to get tokens from strings.
+`Typist` will use this function to get tokens from strings.
 It may be useful when you want to split your string in different way.
 For example, you can use [grapheme-splitter](https://github.com/orling/grapheme-splitter) to split string if your string contains emoji.

 ```tsx
 import GraphemeSplitter from 'grapheme-splitter';